JacobBaillie/Data-Science-Guide/sql.md

 LENGTH(string)                        -- character count
 CONCAT('string', ' ', col)            -- combine strings and column values
-'string' || 's'                       -- same as concat but easier to read
+'string' || 's'                       -- same as concat but easier to read STRING_AGG(col, ', ')                 -- concat many items typically as part of a group by query
 ```

 ---